jakbrtz/Minecraft-1.17-Minigames/readme.md

 * Parkour - but it sucks
 * Hurdles - run to the end with speed boost and jump boost
 * Glass Maze - literally the only original idea I had
+* Boat Race - go down the river in a boat

 ## Creating new Games